me11203sci/wiki-application-for-tunes/README.md

 6. Wrap the body at 72 characters.
 7. Use the body to explain *what* the commit accomplishes and *why*.
 ### Pull Request Review
 Once you are ready to merge your contributions into the codebase, begin a pull request to have a core team member review your contribution.
-As outlined in [this guide from Google](https://google.github.io/eng-practices/review/reviewer/standard.html), reviewers should rely on metrics (for this we employ Github Actions to run the aforementioned code analysis tools) and design principles.
+As outlined in [this guide from Google](https://google.github.io/eng-practices/review/reviewer/standard.html), reviewers should rely on metrics (for this we employ Github Actions to run the aforementioned code analysis tools) and design principles over prefernces.
 The following checklist is provided for your convinence:
 - [ ] Begin by verifying that the branch name adheres to the standard: `[lastname]/[PascalCaseDescription]`.
 - [ ] Ensure that all commits follow the commit style guide.
 - [ ] Verify error handling and logging are appropriate and consistent with existing conventions.
 - [ ] Confirm that code passes static analysis (using `black`, `flake8`, `pylint`, `mypy`.)
 - [ ] Check that tests pass and coverage thresholds are maintained (using `pytest` and `Coverage.py`.)
 - [ ] Ensure that documentation coverage remains above the acceptable thresholds (using `interrogate`.)
-Review these documentation updates, ensuring docstrings are consistent and clear.
+Review these documentation updates, ensuring docstrings are consistent, accurate, and clear.
 - [ ] Assess whether naming, readability, and modularity meet project standards.
+- [ ] Evaluate whether the code adheres to the design principles stated above.
+- [ ] If applicable, evaluate whether the related issue's acceptance criteria are met.

 Should one deem that accepting the pull request under evaluation would be detrimental to the health of the codebase, propose specific comments that instruct the author of the contribution on how they could go about addressing your concerns.
 Once code receives the manual approval of at least one other core team member, it is acceptable to merge onto the `master` branch.
 ## Core Development Team
 **User Interface Design Lead:** [Melesio Albavera](https://github.com/me11203sci/)